kbastani/event-sourcing-microservices-example/README.md

 ## Building a Social Network

 Since we've deployed the distributed system to Kubernetes, we can start exploring the functionality of the social networking backend.
 For extra credit, you can add in a service mesh, such as Istio, which uses sidecars that adds application platform functionality similar to what you would find in Spring Cloud.
 Not contained in this example, Istio will provide you with distributed tracing and metrics right out of the box.
-Since we are using **Spring Cloud Eureka** in this example, there won't be much of a need to use Istio's other popular feature: service discovery.
+Since we are using Spring Cloud Eureka in this example, there won't be much of a need to use Istio's other favorite feature: service discovery.

-If everything has been setup correctly, you'll now be able to navigate to Spring Cloud Eureka at the following URL.
+If everything has been set up correctly, you'll now be able to navigate to Spring Cloud Eureka at the following URL.

  - http://localhost:8761